Are you getting engaged soon, and do you want to do something special for the one special person in your life?

 Bonus points if you’re forward looking enough to keep the wedding band in mind while designing the ring so that they compliment each other.

 Again, feel free to get creative with a wrap around band or curve band, if the engagement ring allows for it.
-This will add that last, extra, touch of personalization and uniqueness to you’re loved ones ring.
+This will add that last, extra, touch of personalization and uniqueness to your loved ones ring.

 Last but not least, make sure everything you discuss with your designer like the ring cost, stone, metal and design are agreed upon, written and signed by both you and the designer.
 This helps prevent future complications.